Less techy news, more sexy news. Been making a game where you’re told to go rescue princesses. But things are not what they seem. Experimenting with a single scrolling textbox. Maybe good for impatient porn players? Has an interesting effect on how I make scenes.

 # My game’s too small to need side-quests, so I think I’ll go with this…

-# In practice, that game's gameplay loop was something like:
+# In practice that game’s loop was something like:

 # The town changed after each dungeon like Paper Mario, with the characters all doing different things.

-# Snes Drunk on YouTube recently reviewed an interesting SNES game called Stories of Ihatovo.
+Snes Drunk on YouTube recently reviewed an interesting SNES game called Ihatovo.
 No combat.
-Just story and fetch-quests.
-Kind of a 2D walking-simulator.
+Just story and fetch-quests. kind of a 2D walking-simulator.
 Seems boring but it has an interesting structure.

-# The "quests" aren't missons.
-People just casually mention peculiar things.
-Your curiosity drives you to seek them out, causing story to happen.
+# The “quests” aren’t missons.
+People just casually mention odd things.
+Your curiosity drives you to seek these out, causing story to happen.
 It would be a good way to handle side-quests.
-NPC's don't ask you to do things.
-They just mention what they desire or odd things they saw.
+NPC’s don’t ask you to do things.
+They mention what they desire or odd things they saw.

 # In an effort to add more treasures to search for, I think I’ll add fortune crystals to the dungeons.
 Collecting them all and taking them to a fortune teller will reveal background events of how one of the girls ended up in that particular place.

-# The idea is kind of inspired by a collectible in the game Psychonauts where you open mental vaults to learn a character's backstory.
+# The idea is kind of inspired by a collectable in the game Psychonauts where you open mental safes to learn a character’s backstory.

 # I chose to color each crystal set to help the player keep track of which ones go with each dungeon.
 I experimented with using one image of a crystal and then subtracting color channels to change the color to whatever I want.
 Good results, but takes trial and error to tune.